 Before you go

-The farm currently offers day and evening walks, and in non-COVID times usually hosts guided visits and outdoor yoga.
+The farm currently offers day and evening walks, guided visits, and offers outdoor yoga during the summer.

 - Alpagas du Domaine Poissant is open by reservation only and does not accept walk-ins to the farm.

 - The only dogs allowed are those who already live at the farm.